Proof of ownership is not available

 If the seller cannot get a title certificate that displays their name, they can contact the DMV to get more information.

-Replace a NYS transferable registration: If the NYS transferable registration is lost, the current owner can apply for a duplicate registration document at a DMV office.
-Use the Application for Registration or Title (MV-82) and the instructions (MV-82.1).
+If the NY State transferable registration is lost, the current owner can apply for a duplicate registration document at a DMV office.
+Use the Application for Registration or Title (pdf) (MV-82) and the instructions for Registering/Titling a Vehicle in New York State (pdf) (MV-82.1).
 The current owner

 - can transfer the ownership with the duplicate registration, even if the registration is expired